Updated: July 13, 2021

 On one part – yes.
 I am lucky to have a very entrepreneurial cousin.

-But for the most part, it was my preparation – the many years of religiously saving money and building my investment fund that really allowed me to seize the opportunity.
+But for the most part, it was my preparation – the many years of religiously saving money and building the investment fund that really allowed me to seize the opportunity.

-A lot of people are waiting and looking for opportunities to come to their life, but only a few are actually prepared to “grab it by the neck” when it comes.
+Many people are waiting and looking for opportunities to come into their lives, but only a few are actually prepared to “grab it by the neck” when it comes.